nobodyscripts/LeafBlowerScript/Readme.md

 Insert: Added MinerEnableVeinRemoval to remove coal bar veins to leave one slot free to spawn new non coal bar veins quicker.
 Insert: Fix for v2.24.2 transmute button moving.
+Insert: Fix for features enabled on firstpass when disabled.

 Del: Quick cursed cheese farm mode, left in incase anyone else needs.